lpaiva04/CP164/README.md

 #All projects ending with an "a" followed by numbers indicates that it is a assignment and which assignment respectively.

-the project "paiv5040_data_structures" contains all data structures that i've worked with.
+#The project "paiv5040_data_structures" contains all data structures that i've worked with.